by Raj Desai | Updated 2/23/22

 - Devise an order of who gets their picture in what order;

-- To inform your family and friends well in advance that they will be in the photos after the wedding;
+- Inform your family and friends well in advance that they will be in the photos after the wedding;

-- The order in which they’ll have their photo taken so they don’t run off;
+- Tell folks the order in which they’ll have their photo taken so they don’t run off;

-You’re planning a sh*t ton of events already, so unload one off of your plate and let someone take the wheel on your bridal shower.
-Choose one person (or multiple people) – all whom you trust – so that the only thing you have to worry about is showing up and having fun.
+Unload one event off of your plate and let someone take the wheel on your bridal shower.
+Appoint one trustworthy person (or more) to plan it so that the only thing you have to worry about is showing up and having fun.

 If you’re super detail oriented and want to include welcome bags for out-of-town guests and favors as goodies for reception-goers, enlist some help to put those bad boys together.
 This is such a mindless task that you can even get some kiddos in your family involved.
 Put ’em to work!

-Wedding planning doesn’t happen in a vacuum – you have a life going on outside of wedding planning and maintaining that PLUS planning a big fat wedding is a lot to manage.
-If you’re worried about forgetting something or getting things done on time, have a relative or friend keep you on track with a wedding checklist (check ours out here).
+If you’re worried about forgetting something or getting things done on time, have a relative or friend keep you on track with a wedding checklist.

 Not only is there a lot to get done during the wedding planning process, but you’ll also have a need for friends and family during your events.
 Don’t substitute friends and family for people that you should be hiring (be reasonable, people).
 DO ask friends and family to help with tasks that are simple and you can trust them with.

 Do your grandparents or elderly relatives need help walking into the ceremony space and finding their seats?
 What about dropping off wedding welcome bags to the hotel before guests arrive?
 And handing off touch-up makeup products back to your hair and makeup team at the end of the night?